Free Will in Ancient Thought

 "[T]the associates of Aristotle were called the Peripatetics (Peripatetici), because they used to debate while walking in the Lyceum (Cicero, Academica I.4.17). might have easily disappeared from the history of philosophy if Platonists and Peripatetics [Aristotelians] had not developed their own such notion.
 This involved retaining the idea that the soul is bi- or tripartite but also taking the crucial step, not envisioned by Plato or Aristotle, that everything we do of our own accord (hekontes) presupposes the assent of reason.
 Now the word hekōn has indeed come to mean voluntary or willing.

 Plato died in 347 BCE.
-About 50 years later, Stoicism begins with Zeno of Citium.
-After Medius (250 CE), Stoicism has no defenders.
-"All philosophers now opted for some form of Platonism."
+Aristotle died in 322 BCE.
+In about 300 BCE, Stoicism begins with Zeno of Citium.
+About five hundred years later, after Medius (250 CE), Stoicism has no defenders.
+"All philosophers," as Frede writes, "now opted for some form of Platonism."

 Since the notion of free will is Stoic in origin, it "might have easily disappeared from the history of philosophy if Platonists and Peripatetics had not developed their own such notion."